ktechmidas/pmcf/doc/source/user/configfile.rst

 :environment:
     Environment (dev, test, prod, etc).
 Typically would be passed on the command line, but is valid in the configuration file.

+:poll:
+    Whether to poll until stack creation/update completes.
+Typically would be passed on the command line, but is valid in the configuration file.
+    Defaults to False

 A full sample config file::